sriramvinn/Speech-text-to-psycoligical-analysis/README.md

 - The application will process the audio file, perform sentiment analysis, and display the results.

 ## Drawbacks
-- **Deepgram API Performance**: Initial tests with the Deepgram API revealed high processing times.
-Even after deployment, the server response time is approximately 3 minutes
+- EC2 Server Performance: My choice of the EC2 t2.micro instance, while cost-effective as a part of the free tier, has resulted in slower performance due to limited vCPUs.
+The server response time, including calls to both APIs, averages around 3 minutes.

 ## Challenges Faced